Bates Student Research Fund

 Applications are available from the Office of the Dean of the Faculty (Lane Hall) or here: BSRF Application.
 Applications must include 1) the title of your project 2) a one paragraph (NO MORE THAN 150 WORDS!) abstract of the project written for the general reader, 3) a brief narrative description of the project, and 4) a detailed budget.
 In the narrative, describe the project and explain how Bates Research funds will support your research efforts.
 The abstract and narrative should be clearly marked to indicate what it is.
 Please be concise and protect the environment: do not exceed two (2) pages double-spaced for your narrative.
 Abstract and budget may be separate.
 Please TOTAL your budget.
 Please also secure a written endorsement of your project by a faculty member and either attach it in the application OR have the faculty member send it via email to Alison Keegan (firstname.lastname@example.org).
 ALL APPLICATIONS ARE DUE BY 11:59 PM on the DUE DATES ABOVE.

 Students who receive Bates Student Research Fund grants should contact the Office of the Dean of the Faculty (121 Lane Hall) for information on obtaining reimbursements.
 No reimbursements for expenses can be secured without receipts.
 Grantees are expected to keep accurate records of expenses and to submit receipts to the Office of the Dean of the Faculty.
 Read carefully the guidelines for reimbursement, there have been changes, especially regarding human subjects reimbursements.

 Funds remaining at the conclusion of the project are returned to the BSRF budget.

-Supported by the President, the Natt Family Fund, the Sargent Student Research Fund, the Dr. Jason M. Tanzer Fund, the Aaron R. Winkler ‘92 Fund for Biology Research, and the Anthony B. and Raeflyn Support for Research during the Academic Year R. Pelliccia Fund for Student Research.
+Supported by the Ellis Fund, the Natt Family Fund, the Sargent Student Research Fund, the Dr. Jason M. Tanzer Fund, the Aaron R. Winkler ‘92 Fund for Biology Research, and the Anthony B. and Raeflyn R. Pelliccia Fund for Student Research.